Constructed at the Snösätra Graffiti Wall of Fame – Stockholm

 For many older people, graffiti is comparable to graffiti.
 Something that shouldn't exist, something that just destroys.
 For me, graffiti is contemporary art.
 But no need to hang art on the wall, art can take many forms.
 The most famous graffiti artist in the world is undoubtedly Banksy.
 A mythical artist, who managed to remain anonymous for many years.
 In the fall of 2018, he made headlines, when the work "Girl with balloon” was sold at Sotheby's in London – only to be destroyed by a built-in shredder seconds after clubbing.
 On his Instagram, Banksy then wrote: "The urge to destroy is also a creative urge - Picasso.”
 So far, Banksy doesn't seem to have painted anything in Snösätra, but who knows what the walls will look like tomorrow?

 A female artist stands and puts the finishing touches on her work.
 We stop and watch, a small gathering of admirers.
 The spray can sizzles and letters are formed on the wall.
 It looks so simple, Every little spray of paint ends up right.
 There's something special about art that takes days to create, but that you know won't last.
-None of these works will be in the Louvre in 100 years.
+None of these works will be in the Louvre again 100 year.
 They might not even be around tomorrow?

 The styles of the various works here in the area are completely different.
 Here you will find everything from Greta as Pippi Longstocking with the message "We need to get angry and transform that anger into action”, to large hives with the message “Pesticides destruction of the bee world".
 This is as contemporary as art can get – and the message is strong.